-To allow further investigations, we recovered the contents of the ssNMR rotor for the H2A-labeled nucleosome (sample 2 in Table 1, spectra shown in Fig. 2), the H2A-labeled nucleosome bound to the LANA peptide (sample 3 in Table 1) and the H3labeled nucleosome (sample 4 in Table 1).
+To allow further investigations, we recovered the contents of the ssNMR rotor for the H2A-labeled nucleosome (sample 2 in Table 1, spectra shown in Fig. 2), the H2A-labeled nucleosome bound to the LANA peptide (sample 3 in Table 1) and the H3-labeled nucleosome (sample 4 in Table 1).
 The recovered sediments appeared as transparent semi-solid gels.
-One sample

-- 270 (sample 4) was highly viscous, whereas two others (samples 2 and 3) had a rather paste-like solidity (Fig. 3a).
+One sample (sample 4) was highly viscous, whereas two others (samples 2 and 3) had a rather paste-like solidity (Fig. 3a).
 Part of this 'nucleosome paste' was resuspended for native PAGE analysis, confirming that the nucleosomes had remained intact throughout the measurements and storage period (Fig. 3b).
-There was no correlation between the observed solidity and obvious experimental conditions such as nucleosome concentration, NMR measurement time, or sample age. - Gelation is a well-known property of polymers that can create a 3D meshwork through covalent or non-covalent interactions.
-275 Thus, the observation of gel-like material properties for the nucleosome sediment conclusively demonstrates the presence of significant inter-nucleosome interactions.
-While the semi-solid appearance of the sediment, may at first sight suggest significant dehydration, its transparency rather suggests the sediment is a hydrogels that retains significant amounts of water. - We speculate that the gradual increase in water line width may correlate with the transition to a semi-solid hydrogel.

-To investigate the packing and ordering of nucleosomes in the recovered sediments, we turned to SAXS experiments.
-First,

-- SAXS data collected on a nucleosome solution resulted in a scattering curve consistent with monodisperse particles with a radius-of-gyration of 5.7 nm and maximum extension of 13.3 nm (Fig. 3c, Table 2).
-These values match well to the radius and end-to-end-length of a nucleosome with 10 bp of linker DNA, respectively.
-Also molecur weight estimated from the SAXS data (208 kDa, see Table 2) agrees well with the expected mass of 211.3 kDa.
+There was no correlation between the observed solidity and obvious experimental conditions such as nucleosome concentration, NMR measurement time, or sample age.

+- Gelation is a well-known property of polymers that can create a 3D meshwork through covalent or non-covalent interactions.
+Thus, the observation of gel-like material properties for the nucleosome sediment conclusively demonstrates the presence of significant inter-nucleosome interactions.
+While the semi-solid appearance of the sediment, may at first sight suggest significant dehydration, its transparency rather suggests the sediment is a hydrogels that retains significant amounts of water.
+We speculate that the gradual increase in water line width may correlate with the transition to a semi-solid hydrogel. - To investigate the packing and ordering of nucleosomes in the recovered sediments, we turned to SAXS experiments.
+First, SAXS data collected on a nucleosome solution resulted in a scattering curve consistent with monodisperse particles with a radius-of-gyration of 5.7 nm and maximum extension of 13.3 nm (Fig. 3c).
+These values match well to the radius and end-toend-length of a nucleosome with 10 bp of linker DNA, respectively.
 As expected, the recovered sediments show a strikingly different scattering profile (Fig. 3d).
-While each sample showed overall somewhat different scattering curves, all - 285 featured a pronounced peak at $q^ \sim 0.08$ , corresponding to a characteristic distance of ~7-8 nm.
-For the H2A-labeled nucleosome 'paste' (sample 2; black curve) a second broad peak was observed at $q^ \sim 0.16$ , suggestive of a laminar organization with a main characteristic distance of ~7 nm.
+While each sample showed overall somewhat different scattering curves, all featured a pronounced peak at $q^ \sim 0.08$, corresponding to a characteristic distance of $\sim 7-8$ nm.
+For the H2A-labeled nucleosome 'paste' - 260 (sample 2; black curve) a second broad peak was observed at $q^ \sim 0.16$, suggestive of a laminar organization with a main characteristic distance of ~ 7 nm.
 The very broad appearance of the scattering peaks either reflects a heterogeneous distribution of the characteristic distance across the sample, or indicates that the organization is only regular over a short distance.
-In samples 3 (purple curve) and 4 (blue curve), the first reflection at $q^ \sim 0.08$ features also a relatively sharp - 290 component, suggesting that in these samples there is a more structured subpopulation.
-While we observed sample-to-sample variation, the sediments seem to primarily consist of heterogeneously packed nucleosomes with mean inter-particle distance of 7-8 nm.
+In samples 3 (purple curve) and 4 (blue curve), the first reflection at $q^ \sim 0.08$ features also a relatively sharp component, suggesting that in these samples there is a more structured subpopulation. - 265 While we observed sample-to-sample variation, the sediments seem to primarily consist of heterogeneously packed nucleosomes with mean inter-particle distance of 78 nm.
 While some short length structures cannot be excluded, the SAXS measurements demonstrate that the nucleosome sediments are devoid of pervasive long-range ordering.